jasoncnm/BGFG/README.md

 # BGFG
 BGFG is a 2D platformer puzzle game but player move in a 3D world.
 In this world, player can either move in the left/right plane, or the top/down plane.
-In order for player to reach their goal, they need to switch beteen two planes so that they can avoid the various obstacles along the way.
+In order for player to reach their goal, they need to switch between two planes so that they can avoid the various obstacles along the way.

 # Engine Version
  [Version 6000.0.26f1](https://unity.com/releases/editor/whats-new/6000.0.26#installs)